Chernobyl Reactors 5 and 6: History

+Present

 In 2021, a research team dispatched a drone from Flyability named Elios 2 equipped with thermal cameras and a bright LED camera.
-The Chernobyl Decommissioning Team needed to know if there was any leftover uranium, making the purpose to investigate if there was any uranium leaks ever since its last inspection in 1986.
+The Chernobyl Decommissioning Team needed to know if there was any leftover uranium, making the purpose to investigate if there was any uranium leaks since its last inspection in 1986.
 Inspections made by foot was made unfeasible, as all points of entries were high off of the ground to where the holding pools were located.
 Elios 2 successfully completed the survey, and found no leftover uranium waste in the pools.
 These findings were found to be significant, and the Chernobyl Decommissioning Team submitted the video recording to international authorities regarding the reactor's status.

 Current status

+Unit 5 in the background with the flooded foundation of Unit 6 in the foreground.

 Following the disaster, both units were mothballed, and unit 6 only had a flooded foundation with lower levels already built at the time.
 Many portal cranes and dock cranes were left in place since 1989.
 Chernobyl Reactor 5 was initially abandoned after the 1986 disaster, but final decisions to halt work occurred in 1989 as safety and cost concerns grew.
 The Ukrainian government fully decommissioned the Chernobyl Nuclear Power Plant in 2000, closing down operations of the remaining active reactors and stopping any possible revival of Reactors 5 and 6.
 During the 30th anniversary of the Chernobyl disaster, Australian artist Guido van Helten painted a photograph taken in 1986 by photojournalist Igor Kostin of the reactor onto the side of the coolant tower.